hsanroman/NST-Manager/Documents/help/notifications.md

 <img src="https://raw.githubusercontent.com/tonesto7/nest-manager/master/Images/Screenshots/App/notif_prefs_page_1.png" width="281" height="500"><img src="https://raw.githubusercontent.com/tonesto7/nest-manager/master/Images/Screenshots/App/notif_prefs_page_2.png" width="281" height="500">

 **The __Send Notifications to__ input will not be shown for users whose accounts do not have contact book enabled.
-If you don't have it you can't enable it until SmartThings activates the feature again.**
+If you don't have it you can't enable it until SmartThings activates the feature again.
+If the Contact book is still not available.
+You will see a toggle that will allow sending Push Messages instead of selecting individual users.**

 ----------
 #### Quiet Time
 If notifications are active.
 It will not send them during the times and days selected.

 <img src="https://raw.githubusercontent.com/tonesto7/nest-manager/master/Images/Screenshots/App/notif_quiet_page.png" width="281" height="500">

 * You can also use Modes to activate quiet time
 * *The Start/Stop Time options available are:*
 	* A Specific Time